Deux Frères (1798 ship)

 Deux Frères was a tartane that the French Navy had requisitioned in March 1798 at Marseille and commissioned as a transport.
 A British division under the command of Commodore Sir Sidney Smith in Tigre captured her on 18 March 1799 at the siege of Acre in 1799.
 She was one of a flotilla of seven vessels and Smith took all into the Royal Navy.

 At the time of her capture Deux Frères was armed with four guns and had a crew of 23 men.
-One of the seven captured vessels was lost in a gale at the siege; the lost vessel was almost certainly Deux Freres as the other six have a readily identifiable subsequent history.
+One of the seven captured vessels was lost in a gale at the siege; the lost vessel was almost certainly Deux Frères, as the other six have a readily identifiable subsequent history.